New York Pharmacy Technician Registration Guide

 Do I need a license to work as a pharmacy technician in New York?

-Yes.
-In New York, pharmacy technicians must be registered with the New York State Board of Pharmacy.
-To qualify for registration, you must earn a national certification from an approved organization such as the Pharmacy Technician Certification Board (PTCB).
+Pharmacy technicians in New York must be registered with the New York State Education Department (NYSED).
+Registration requires national certification from an approved organization, such as the Pharmacy Technician Certification Board (PTCB).

 Is certification required to become a pharmacy technician in New York?

-A college degree is not required, but if you don't have prior experience working as a pharmacy technician in another state, you must complete a PTCB-recognized training program to qualify for the certification exam.
-These programs are available online or in person through approved providers.
+If you do not have prior pharmacy technician experience from another state, you must complete a PTCB-recognized training program to qualify for the certification exam.

 How much do pharmacy technicians earn in New York?